KelvinTegelaar/CIPP/docs/user/usingcipp/emailexchange/reports.md

 #### Mailbox Statistics

 :::tip Anonymous Data
 The data returned by this API might be pseudo-anonimzed.
-Run the [standard "Enable Usernames instead of pseudo anonymised names names in reports"](../../tenantadministration/standards/) to prevent this.
+Run the [standard "Enable Usernames instead of pseudo anonymised names in reports"](../../tenantadministration/standards/) to prevent this.
 :::

 This report lists all mailboxes and pulls activity date, total space used, number of items in the mailbox and whether archiving is enabled.